emnlp-1317/CLTSQA/README.md

-# CL-TSQA
+# CLTSQA

 ## EMNLP-1317

-Welcome to the CL-TSQA project!
+Welcome to the CLTSQA project!
 We provide the training and testing data through the following anonymous links:

 **Dataset Link:** [Link](dataset_link_here)